34 Healthy Passover Recipes

 27. Eggplant Parmesan Stacks

 For those who spend Passover staring hungrily through the windows of Italian restaurants (just me?), here’s a reason to head home.
 It’s totally possible to make this classic vegetarian dish using matzo meal instead of bread products, plus tomato sauce and cottage cheese.
-Don’t worry about the health factor, either: Eggplant packs an antioxidant punch and cheese amps up the protein value.
+Eggplant packs an antioxidant punch while the cheese amps up the protein value.
 And look how pretty they are all stacked up on a dish!

 29. Pistachio, Honey, and Sea Salt Matzo